How to run and use the Trace Route on Mac OS?

 - Perform trace route utility via Network Utility

 - Video Showing how to run the Trace Route on Mac OS

-You can use a trace route utility which is included in network utility feature of mac OS.
-Access Network Utility using Spotlight.
-Just press Command and Spacebar in a popped up window write Network Utility and press Return.
+You can use the Trace Route utility, which is included in the Network Utility feature of the Mac OS.
+Access Network Utility using Spotlight - press Command and Spacebar in a new window, type Network Utility, and press Return.

-Alternatively you can enter manually through Applications folder under CoreServices.
-Open your Finder, from the finder menu in top of your screen choose Go and select Go to folder.
-Write down the route: '/system/library/coreservices/applications/' and launch network utility.
+Alternatively, you can enter manually through the Applications folder under CoreServices.
+Open Finder, from the finder menu at the top of the screen choose Go, and then select Go to folder.
+Type the route: '/system/library/coreservices/applications/' and launch Network Utility.

-Once network utility launched, select trace route tab and enter the domain name or IP (internet protocol) address of preferred computer.
-Click Trace and wait, this may take a few minutes.
+Once Network Utility is launched, select the Traceroute tab and enter the domain name or IP (Internet Protocol) address of the preferred computer.
+Click Trace and wait.
+This may take a few minutes.

 Use terminal to perform trace route

-Launch terminal from Utilities folder under Applications.
-Alternatively you can use Spotlight by pressing Command and Spacebar then type Terminal and press Return.
-Once Terminal launched, write the command traceroute and after space write a domain or IP address of preferred server or computer then hit Return.
+Launch Terminal from the Utilities folder under Applications.
+Alternatively, you can use Spotlight by pressing Command and Spacebar, type Terminal, and press Return.
+Once Terminal is launched, type the command 'traceroute' and after a space, type a domain or IP address of the preferred server or computer, and then press Return.